Lat Pulldown Alternatives: How to Train Your Lats With Free Weights

 The only problem with the pull-up, as mentioned above, is that you need to be quite strong, and you’re probably already doing them anyway.

 The chin-up is perhaps the very best upper-body pulling exercise.
 It challenges all of the muscles in our upper backs except for our spinal erectors.
-And since our spinal erectors are hit so hard by the deadlift and barbell row, it can be a great lift for bringing up the rest of our upper-back muscles.
+And since our spinal erectors are hit so hard by the deadlift and barbell row, it can be a great exercise for bringing up the rest of our upper-back muscles.

 If you’re not strong enough to do moderate-rep sets of pull-ups, you might be strong enough to do moderate-rep sets of chin-ups.
 After all, when we’re doing chin-ups, we’ve got our biceps and other upper-back muscles firing in full force.
 If you can do 3–4 pull-ups, maybe you can squeeze out 6–8 chin-ups.
 Those couple extra reps bring your sets into the hypertrophy rep range, allowing you to stimulate a little bit more muscle growth per set.